pachadotdev/economiccomplexity/inst/paper.md

 checks for the sign of the correlation for the vector output of the two methods and corrects the eigenvalues output when necessary.
-What motivated those additional steps is that, what I initially tought it was an error, turned out to be a particular case that emerges with some datasets, and I could verify it when both Python and Stata users started sending me emails when they, independently, found the same problem and then search engines lead them to my package.
+What motivated those additional steps is that, what I initially tought it was an error, turned out to be a particular case that emerges with some datasets.
+Shortly after implementing that, both Python and Stata users started sending me emails when they, independently, found the same problem and  then search engines lead them to my package.

 # References